locomote-sh/idb/README.md

 `write( object )`

+(Asynchronous).
 Write an object to an object store.

 * `object`: The object to write.